ClaudiaBehnke86/TournamentCalculator/tourcalc/docs/source/introduction.rst

         fdg

     perfect end-time
-        Total fight time divided by the number of competition area
+        Total fight time divided by the number of the competition area

     fully-used
-        fully used competition area
+        the fully used competition area

     partially-used
-        paritally-used competition area
+        partially-used competition area

     remainder time
         remainder time

     placeholder time block
         time bloc at partially used tatamis